OluwoleDove/PYTHON_API_CSV_JSON_MySQL/README.md

 Delete bsa_csv.csv and bse_json.json - I only left them for you to see the output, the code should generate your own output

-You may also need to install other necessary modules as stated in the program
+You may also need to install other necessary modules as stated in the program Sign up with https://data.nasdaq.com/sign-up to get your API key Log in, then
+Follow the link below
 Data source - https://data.nasdaq.com/data/BSE/BOM542248-deccan-health-care-ltd-eod-prices

+Click the API

 Cheers!